SAP-samples/btp-developer-guide-cap/documentation/notifications/6-notifications.md

-# Access Notifications Using SAP Alert Notification Service for SAP BTP
+# Receive Notifications in SAP Build Work Zone

 To test the notifications, you need to access the application in SAP Build Work Zone, standard edition.